- A four-year certificate program focused on human physiology, medicine, research processes and bioinformatics

 The AP Chemistry course provides students with a college-level foundation to support future advanced coursework in chemistry.
 Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 This course requires students to engage in laboratory investigations.
 This includes a minimum of 16 hands-on labs, at least six of which are inquiry based.

 Finally, in the capstone course of the Biomedical Sciences program, apply your knowledge and skills to answer questions or solve problems related to the biomedical sciences.
 Design innovative solutions for the health challenges of the 21st century as you work through progressively challenging open-ended problems.
-Develop an independent project and work in an internship with a mentor or advisor from a local university, hospital, physician’s office, or other relevant professional environment.
+Develop an independent project and shadow or intern with a mentor or advisor from a local university, hospital, physician’s office, or other relevant professional environment.

 Address topics such as clinical medicine, physiology, biomedical engineering and public health.
 Throughout the course, you are expected to present your work to an audience of STEM professionals.
 Take this 10-unit course in senior year during collaboration simultaneously with Medical Interventions or AP Chemistry.